 Research has shown the key influencer for students is often an engagement experience that sparks innovation.
 The Omaha STEM Ecosystem and the STEM Community Platform speaks to that journey.
 Our partnership with the STEM TRAIL Center facilitates participation in that journey.
 To upload STEM programs, resources and training opportunities for educators or students, go to: STEM Portal (aiminstitute.org)

 How do the STEM Trail Center and Omaha STEM Ecosystem differ?

-The Omaha STEM Ecosystem is focused on bringing together networks of stakeholders, and the the TRAIL Center is interested in identifying active learning and inquiry-based learning experiences for students in our STEM pipelines.
+The Omaha STEM Ecosystem is focused on bringing together networks of stakeholders, and the TRAIL Center is interested in identifying active learning and inquiry-based learning experiences for students in our STEM pipelines.

-Furthermore, the STEM TRAIL Center aims to develop new technologies and inventions, and thus aims to work through the OSE and other partners to identify licensees, for example.
+Furthermore, the STEM TRAIL Center aims to develop new technologies and inventions and thus aims to work through the OSE and other partners to identify licensees, for example.

 How do the STEM Trail Center and STEM Ecosystem work together so that their efforts are complementary?

-Free parking is available nearby in the West Parking Garage, and any UNO parking pass is valid at TAC while attending STEM TRAIL Center events.
+For Parking is available nearby in the West Parking Garage, and any UNO parking pass is valid at TAC while attending STEM TRAIL Center events.

-Please RSVP for events, and double check the location of specific events as some are held elsewhere on campus.
+Please RSVP for events, and double-check the location of specific events as some are held elsewhere on campus.

 Teaching Practices Workshop Series, First Fridays